 Testosterone is a hormone produced by the testicles in men and by the ovaries in women.
 For more information on how bioidentical hormones help women, click here.
-For men, testosterone is responsible for the proper development of male sexual characteristics.
 Testosterone is also important for maintaining muscle bulk, adequate levels of red blood cells, bone density, sense of well-being, and sexual and reproductive function.
+If you are experiencing testosterone deficiency, bioidentical testosterone replacement therapy may be right for you.

 Changes that occur with testosterone deficiency include: